Film: Edward Scissorhands aka: Edward Scissor Hands

 Auteur License: Burton exercises his for the first time...and certainly not the last.

-Author Appeal: Many of Burton's favorites show up: strange hands, dogs, German Expressionism, Vincent Price, snow...heck, the hero looks like him!
+Author Appeal: Many of Burton's favorites show up: strange hands, dogs, German Expressionism, Vincent Price, snow, model-building... heck, the hero looks like him!

 Author Avatar: Edward for Tim Burton himself, as mentioned above.
 The over-the-top Gothic castle on a hill above the 50's suburbia has meaning as well, possibly representing Tim's isolation and introspection as a child growing up in VERY surburban and bland Burbank, Calif.